-Kerry International Film Festival, which takes place in October 2023, will be inviting entries for competition in the following categories:
+Kerry International Film Festival is inviting entries for competition in the following categories:

 BEST INTERNATIONAL NARRATIVE SHORT